Honda Announces US$11 Bn EV Battery And Vehicle Plant In Canada - UrduPoint

 Canada's strategy follows that of the neighboring United States, whose Inflation Reduction Act has provided a host of incentives for green industry.

-Since 2021, Honda has made huge outlays as it aggressively pursues its objective of becoming 100 percent electric in its automobile segment by 2040.
+Since 2021, Honda has made big outlays as it aggressively pursues its objective of becoming 100 percent electric in its automobile segment by 2040.

-Honda's new facility in Alliston, Ontario will be the first to tap into Canada's EV supply chain investment tax credit, and joins recently announced Volkswagen and Stellantis battery plants in Canada.
+Its new facility in Alliston, Ontario will be the first to tap into Canada's EV supply chain investment tax credit and joins recently announced Volkswagen and Stellantis battery plants in Canada.

+Honda will also build a cathode active material and precursor processing plant as well as a separator plant through joint ventures with chemical companies POSCO Future M and Asahi Kasei in order to complete its local EV supply chain.

 Recent Stories